gylu/ka_coding_challenge/README.md

 Pros:
 * Perhaps shorter runtime to perform perform_infection

-For this coding challenege, using an actual database seems to be a more realistic approach.
+For this coding challenege, using an actual database seemed to be a more realistic approach, therefore this alternative approach of using code was not implemented

 ## Testing
-Didn't have time for unit testing or integrated testing.
-Instead, I developed a web UI, that was used for visual inspection, as beta testing.
+I did not get a chance to implment unit testing or integrated testing.
+Instead, I developed a web UI that was used for visual inspection, which could be thought of as a form of beta testing.

-## Optimizations and updates that could have been made:
+## Areas that could use more consideration
-Could have done a recursive query instead of the wierd thing I did that mixed python and sql
+I could have done a recursive query instead of the wierd thing I did that mixed python and sql

-## Potential questions that could use more consideration
 What are some other SQL queries that I can run?

 How do you check if two users are in the same course?